NathanCDay/NathanCDay.github.io/README.md

-# NathanCDay.github.io
+# nateday.me
-Personal website with a collection of projects
+PeRsonal website with a collection of pRojects :)